 So, what did I make of it?
 That this is the traditional Mumbai one had seen in the good old days.
 But today the city has grown out of its seams.
 Must be a small sprinkling of the city visitors hardly ever get to the South, much less even get a chance to savor it.
 It is story seldom told today.
 And the tragedy is that much of this story has been lost within the industry itself, too.
 Is it fast becoming a lost cause?
 Possibly so, unless some of us wake up to this growing reality and at least do not vacate the space totally, be seen in it, keep it alive, the flicker must not die altogether.

 But what is happening on the ground?
-I stayed at the Taj Vivanta and it was an experience that I was totally unprepared for.
+I stayed at Vivanta President, Mumbai and it was an experience that I was totally unprepared for.
 I was told it was renovated some 8 years ago.
 Everything about it was an impressive blend of technology and tradition.
 Indian history from the Konkan and much of the coast had been re-written in the creative interiors.
 The service was impeccably Taj.
 Eating out was a delightful experience.
 I am sure they are doing well on the business traveler account, but what about tourism?
 The Oberoi remains easily the most sublime statement on understated luxury in our country.
 Its atrium lobby is a place where one can sit and labour over cups of endless coffee.
 It is what I read makes the eternal classic, a design that stands etched in time.
 But here again the tourism story is no different.

 The story, in fact, is not being told anymore.
 Neither by the Maharashtra Tourism guys, who have a larger canvas to pursue, including the lesser known state to be sold.
 Never mind if what was known is being forgotten in the process.
 Each one is on his own, and why not?
 There are targets to be met, balance sheets to be reckoned with.
 The two big guys of hospitality have equally outgrown this small portfolio sitting in their backyard, even though their story started from these very same iconic properties themselves.